billkarsh/SpikeGLX/README.md

 is on concurrent synchronous recording from high channel count probes together with numerous auxiliary analog and digital channels:

-* Concurrent, synchronized acquisition from Imec probes, Oneboxes and NI-DAQ devices.
+* Concurrent, synchronized acquisition from Imec probes, OneBoxes and NI-DAQ devices.
 * Supports all Neuropixels probe generations and types.
 * Supports HHMI/Whisper system.
 * Flexible visualization, filtering and sorting tools.